 What’s more, the pilots provided an insight into how the three areas could secure a value-for-money transition to low carbon via Local Area Energy Planning.

 The pilots studies found that the decarbonisation of heat in the three areas could be achieved for just 15% above the cost of decarbonising electricity alone.
 However, if not well planned, the costs could be significantly higher.

 Local authorities, energy network operators, and other key local stakeholders involved in the pilots gained:

-As part of the Smart Systems and Heat phase 2 programme we are now working with the three areas to develop Smart Energy Plans focused on near-term project opportunities in response to the challenge of decarbonising heat.
+As part of the Smart Systems and Heat phase 2 programme, we worked with Newcastle, Manchester and Bridgend to develop Smart Energy Plans focused on near-term project opportunities in response to the challenge of decarbonising heat.

 We are also working with a number of local areas on how the Catapult can scale up Local Area Energy Planning across the UK and increase accessibility and application of the methods and tools we have developed.